SW WA Drought Hub: Workshops

 Aim:

-To provide vital additional resources into a producer group so that they can deliver an event which allows for the pastoral community to get together in a safe and open environment for both social and knowledge learning activities.
-Animal husbandry skills are critical in rangelands environments where there are usually very restricted opportunities to yard and treat animals; grazing occurs over vast areas; often experiencing high extremes in weather and commonly herds are highly mixed in composition (class, breed, etc).Controlled mating and calving has it’s unique challenges in these environments.
+To provide vital additional resources to a producer group so that they can deliver an event which allows for the pastoral community to get together in a safe and open environment for both social and knowledge learning activities.
+Animal husbandry skills are critical in rangeland environments where there are usually very restricted opportunities to yard and treat animals; grazing occurs over vast areas, often experiencing high extremes in weather, and commonly herds are highly mixed in composition (class, breed, etc).
+Controlled mating and calving have it’s unique challenges in these environments.

 Background:

-•Demonstrations and learning about veterinary practices with animals in the yard and race is a priority young members and station managers alike, with learning of pregnancy testing the highest priority.
+•Demonstrations and learning about veterinary practices with animals in the yard and race is a priority for young members and station managers alike, with learning of pregnancy testing the highest priority.

 ![]() | ![]() | ![]() | ![]() | ![]() | ![]() | ![]() |